Confessions of a Female CEO

 I had shied away from women’s networking groups, downplaying my female-hood.
 When I began to venture out into the entrepreneurial world, I was unprepared.
 I had not been proactive in forming a strong business network, both with men and women.
 I also did not expect to be treated like a businesswoman, I was a businessperson.
 I did not consider my sex a factor, yet it quickly became clear that it was.
 Not necessarily in a bad way, but it was indeed a significant part of my brand that I could not ignore.
 I have since realized that in fact it is one of my greatest assets.

 It was not until I started Execuity, did I realize the power of women supporting each other, embracing each other’s strengths and helping each other grow and succeed.
 I began to work with other strong women who relish in their friendships and business relationships with women.
 They made it part of my mission to lift others up and showing them they have the power to succeed.
 They showed me the power of all boat’s rise.

-Today I am involved in NAWBO, Integrating Women Leadership (IWL) and am part of an all-female Mastermind’s group.
+Today I am involved in many networking groups catering specifically to our needs and challenges as female leaders.
 I have surrounded my self with strong, smart and powerful women who work hard to help other women succeed.
 Being a woman does not hold us back, it is what is gives us the strength to succeed.